-This pane francese recipe, to paraphrase Zachary Golper, who authored one of the best cookbooks of last year, turns out a loaf of bread that looks like a baguette and tastes like ciabatta.
-He describes the pane francese as “creamy tasting and soft textured,” which to us means it’s almost velvety.
-The unique and indulgent character of the bread is certainly the result of the goodly amount of olive oil in the dough, so don’t skimp on that.
+This pane francese recipe, to paraphrase Zachary Golper, who authored one of the best cookbooks in recent years, turns out a loaf of bread that looks like a baguette and tastes like a ciabatta.
+He describes his pane francese as “creamy tasting and soft textured,” which is to say almost velvety.
+The unique and indulgent character of the bread reflects the goodly amount of olive oil in the dough, so don’t skimp on that.
 And if you’re confused about the pronunciation of this bread, so we were.
 So we looked it up.
 Repeat after us: “pah-neh frahn-CHEH-zeh.”
 And if you’re not comfortable working with the baguette shape, you can instead simply bake this as a round loaf in a Dutch oven.–Renee Schettler Rossi

 - 1 tablespoon fine semolina flour

 - Dump the flour in a medium storage container, preferably with a lid.

 - Pour the water into a 2-cup measuring cup, sprinkle the yeast on top, and then stir to combine.

 - Pour the yeast mixture over the flour and mix with your fingers, pressing the mixture into the sides, bottom, and corners of the container, until all the flour is wet.
 Cover the container and let it rest at room temperature for 12 to 15 hours.
 The starter will be at its peak at around 13 hours.

 Make the pane francese dough

 - In a medium bowl, stir together the flour, salt, and yeast.

 - Grab your container of starter and slowly pour about 1/3 of the milk all around the sides to release the starter from the container.
 Transfer the starter and milk to an extra-large bowl along with the remaining milk and the olive oil.
 Using a wooden spoon, gently break the starter up to distribute it in the liquid.